Health & Fitness

 Decode your blood pressure reading — what systolic and diastolic mean, what the numbers indicate, and when to see a doctor.

 Blood pressure is one of the most important numbers for your long-term health — and one of the most misunderstood.
 Here's what that two-number reading actually means and how to interpret yours.
+Unlike many health metrics, blood pressure can be measured accurately at home, monitored over time, and significantly improved through lifestyle changes — making it one of the most actionable indicators of cardiovascular health.

 Blood Pressure Categories (American Heart Association)